 In each experiment, we measured the following variables: the time to handle an event (THE), the size of the Work Queue (QS), the time each binding spent in the Work Queue after it was scheduled to be analysed (TSQ), and the time the detectError algorithm took to perform each iteration of its main loop (TDE).
-(In the sequel, we report on the averaged values of these variables after discarding less than 0.5% outliers using the well-known Chevischev inequality.)
+(In the sequel, we report on the averaged values of these variables.)